Typography

 - The

-HTML element specifies inline text that is to be displayed with an
+u HTML element specifies inline text that is to be displayed with an

 underline for solely typographical reasons.
-Note: The u
+Note: The u element is deprecated; it

 is advised to use CSS to style text instead. - Variable